Josef Naus: Life and career

 Naus was born on 29 August 1793 in Lechaschau / Tyrol or, according to other sources, Reutte.
 He was the son of a judge and came from a family that had probably immigrated from Belgium or the Netherlands to Tyrol in the 17th century.
-As a young man Naus studied surveying.
-He joined the Bavarian Army in 1813 and did wartime service against Napoleon in 1814/15 he did wartime service against Napoleon, before joining the Royal Topographic Bureau.
+As a young man, Naus studied surveying.
+He joined the Bavarian Army in 1813 and did wartime service against Napoleon in 1814/15 before joining the Royal Topographic Bureau.

 In 1820, together with a group of officers and men, Lieutenant Naus was given the task of producing the Werdenfels map for the Topographic Atlas of Bavaria.
 In the course of this work, on 27 August 1820, Naus made the first recorded ascent of the Zugspitze with his assistant, Maier, and mountain guide, Johann Georg Tauschl.

-In 1824 Naus became a lieutenant.
-In 1851 he was promoted to major general and sent to Ulm as commandant of the imperial fortress there.
+In 1824, Naus became a lieutenant.
+In 1851, he was promoted to major general and sent to Ulm as commandant of the imperial fortress there.
 He retired in 1857, but was reactivated in 1866 and appointed as Quartermaster General and head of the Survey Office.

 He died on 6 September 1871 in Ulm.